luckyshot/thermostat/README.md

 - Pin 2 (5V): (+) Red cable
 - Pin 6 (Ground): (-) Black cable (in the photo it shows as orange when connecting to the sensor, I didn't have a black one long enough)
 - Pin 7 (GPIO4): (out) Brown cable

+### Temperature Raspberry DHT22

+You will need a 10k ohm resistor as per https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/ instructions, this means you'll either need a board or to solder a bit, which may be inconvenient if you're just starting out.
+While you could exclude the resistor you will likely start to get unreliable measurements from the sensor.

 ### All Raspberries